Lakhankumawat/LearnCPP/A-Array/README.md

+   ARRAY
+An array is a collection of items stored at contiguous memory locations.
+The idea is to store multiple items of the same type together.
+This makes it easier to calculate the position of each element by simply adding an offset to a base value, i.e., the memory location of the first element of the array (generally denoted by the name of the array).

 # Reversing-of-array.cpp
 reverse1->reverse the array with the help of auxilliary array in  time complexity->O(n)  and space complexity--> O(n) reverse2->reverse the array with the help of two pointers high and low and swapping the index of high with index of low in array